twiddlingbits/twr-wasm/docs/index.md

-# twr-wasm - Easy C/C++ Web Assembly Modules
+# twr-wasm - Easy C/C++ WebAssembly Modules
 **Documentation for twr-wasm Version 2.1.1**

-twr-wasm is a simple, lightweight and easy to use library for building C/C++ Web Assembly code directly with clang.
+twr-wasm is a simple, lightweight and easy to use library for building C/C++ WebAssembly code directly with clang.
 It solves some common use cases with less work than the more feature rich emscripten.

 twr-wasm is easy to understand, and has some cool features.
 You can input and print streaming character i/o to a `<div>` tag, use a `<canvas>` element as an ANSI terminal, or use a C/C++ 2D drawing api (that is compatible with JavaScript Canvas APIs) to draw to a `<canvas>` element.
 You can run blocking C/C++.